 This is an operation to remove fibroids which can be offered for some types of fibroids.
 This can be done either through a cut in your abdomen or through the vagina.
 You may be able to get pregnant after this procedure.

 At Sandyford we can offer all the medical treatments.
-If necessary we can refer you to the hospital gynaecology clinic for other surgical treatments.
+If necessary we can refer you to the hospital clinics for other surgical treatments.